Neuroprobe: Evaluating Intracranial Brain Responses to Naturalistic Stimuli: Conclusion

 Neuroprobe can be used in several ways by different communities.
 Machine learning researchers can treat it as any other benchmark and build decoding models that directly optimize for classification performance.
 Meanwhile, practitioners at the intersection of ML and neuroscience can build foundation models or virtual brains based on principled neuroscience priors and use Neuroprobe to measure improvements in the learned representations.
 Finally, neuroscientists can use Neuroprobe on its own or in tandem with models from the first two communities to uncover relationships between different aspects of multi-modal sensory processing in the brain.
 We hope that Neuroprobe will both drive improvements in decoding and in our ability to draw neuroscience conclusions from large scale data.
 Furthermore, as we have seen in other fields, it can also lead to a virtuous cycle in which neuroscientists are encouraged to develop and release more open neural datasets to the effort.

-Perhaps surprisingly, we found that the linear baseline with spectrogram inputs provides a very strong baseline, outperforming foundation models on many tasks, highlighting the need for a standardized benchmark to drive progress.
-Even using this simple baseline, Neuroprobe yields insights into both the spatial and temporal organization of tasks in the brain.
+Even using a simple linear baseline, Neuroprobe yields insights into both the spatial and temporal organization of tasks in the brain.
 As decoding models improve, the clarity of such findings will improve and their variance will decrease.

 It is our hope that Neuroprobe will drive significant advances in iEEG foundation models by providing a standardized, multi-task evaluation that encourages development of more performant architectures.
 These improved foundation models could translate into meaningful clinical benefits, including more precise brain-computer interfaces that offer finer motor control for patients with paralysis, more accurate seizure prediction algorithms that provide earlier intervention opportunities, and deeper insights into language processing that could inform rehabilitation strategies for stroke and brain injury patients, potentially accelerating the development of next-generation neural prosthetics and therapeutic interventions that could dramatically improve quality of life for patients with neurological conditions.